nd1012/wan24-PoeditParser/README.md

 environment variable (open a new Windows terminal after adding the path using _Settings_ -> _System_ -> _Extended system settings_ -> _Extended_ ->
 _Environment variables_).

+### Steps to i8n

+Internationalization (i8n) for apps is a common task to make string used in apps translatable. gettext and Poedit are tools which have been around for many years now and seem to satisfy developers, translators and end users.
+While gettext is mostly used to extract keywords (terms) from source code into PO files, Poedit is a GUI to translate those keywords, and store them as MO files, which can then be used by the app together with gettext to access a translated term.

+The steps to i8n your app are:

+1. use i8n methods in your code when you want to translate a term
+1. extract keywords (terms) from your source code into a PO file using an extractor
+1. translate the terms using Poedit and create a MO file
+1. load the MO file using your apps gettext-supporting library

+`wan24-PoeditParser` is a CLI tool which you can configure as extractor in Poedit to automatize things a bit.

+If you'd like to use the i8n file format from `wan24-PoeditParser` in your .NET app, the last step is replaced by:

+- convert the PO/MO file to an i8n file using `wan24-PoeditParser`
+- load the i8n file using your .NET app using the `wan24-I8N` library

+This is one additional step, but maybe worth it, if you don't want to miss features like compressed i8n files use ready-to-use i8n data for the `wan24-Core` localization (l10n) features.

+#TODO Links to Github

 ### Default file extensions